SBUNetSys/allanlab/_pages/home.md

-So far, we have developed novel platforms to automatically generate wearable apps(ie., UIWear) and save power consumptions(ie., ULPM) drastically even when the power status is critically low.
-See [Research](research)).

- **We are  looking for passionate new PhD students, and Master students to join the team**
+To this end, we have developed systems that can generate wearable apps with limited developer effort(UIWear), design an Ultra Low Power Mode for phones by enables screenless interaction (ULPM), and enable users with visual impairments to interact with their smartphones while conserving power and improving privacy (DarkReader).
+See [Research](research).

-We are grateful for funding and support from Stony Brook University, and the [NSF](https://www.nsf.gov/)).
+We are grateful for funding and support from Stony Brook University, and the [NSF](https://www.nsf.gov/).

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/sbu-logo.png" style="width: 150px">